Shared Services Centers

 - Colombia ranks third in A.T.
-Kearney's Latin America service location indicator.
+Kearney's Latin America services location index.

-- It is a market that registers growth, macroeconomic stability, and investor confidence.
+- It is a market that registers growth and enjoys macroeconomic stability and investor confidence.

-- It enjoys a privileged strategic location, in the center of five time zones, sharing a time zone with important business centers such as New York, Toronto, and Miami.
+- It enjoys a privileged strategic location, in the center of five time zones and sharing a time zone with important business centers such as New York, Toronto, and Miami.

-- The country is located between the major commercial and financial hubs of the hemisphere.
-It shares relevant cultural affinity patterns, favoring the consolidation of operations in the region.
+- The country is located between the major commercial and financial hubs in the hemisphere and shares relevant cultural affinity patterns to help consolidate operations in the region.

 - In addition, Colombia is recognized for having a natural service culture.

-What are the characteristics of the shared service center industry in Colombia?
+What are the characteristics of the shared services center industry in Colombia?

-- The industries for which more services are provided in Colombia are production, mass consumption, and distribution (20%), construction (12%), and technology (10%).
+- The industries for which the most services are provided from Colombia are production, mass consumption, and distribution (20%), construction (12%), and technology (10%).

 - The city with the largest number of SSCs is Bogotá (62%), followed by Medellín (28%), and Cali (7%).

-- The companies established these centers in Colombia to provide both local (28%) and regional (64%) services.
+- Companies open SSCs in Colombia to provide both local (28%) and regional (64%) services.